Non-Residential Learning Communities

 The Exploratory Learning Community will focus on providing a sense of community for first-year students enrolled in the Academic Center for Exploratory Students.
 This full-year experience will encourage students to develop self-awareness by identifying values, strengths, skills, and personality factors that influence decision making.
 Students will actively explore majors and careers, while learning about the various tools and resources available at UConn and in their broader communities in order to help engage them both inside and outside of the classroom.
 By the end of the year, students will have developed a sense of self, an appreciation for the joy of exploration, and personalized action plans for further exploration.

-Directors: Micah Heumann, Jillian Johnston
+Instructor: Jillian Johnston

 Kinesiology